 To register for thesis credit, a student must write a prospectus and draw up a working bibliography for the project.
-Once the student finds a professor to serve as his or her director, the student then enlists two other faculty members who will read the thesis when complete and as a committee evaluate the final project.
+Once the student finds a professor to serve as their director, the student then enlists two other faculty members who will read the thesis when complete and, as a committee, evaluate the final project.
 After the thesis has been submitted to the committee, an oral defense is scheduled.

 Students are expected to complete the entire process while in residence.
 Those who find they cannot do so must petition the Joint Program Committee in writing for permission to continue in absentia.
 The petition must receive the prior approval of the student's thesis director and must contain an agreement regarding the nature of the student's oral defense.

-Official transcripts: from all undergraduate and graduate schools attended.
+6) Official transcripts from undergraduate and graduate schools where degrees were received.

 Applicants who do not meet these requirements may still be admitted as provisional students.
 After the provisional student has completed 9 credit hours, the joint program committee will decide if he or she may become a degree-seeking student.